Eye Infections in Cats: Types, Symptoms, Causes, Diagnosis, and Treatment

 Eye infections are common in cats, but not necessarily deadly.
 It can spread and affect the internal parts of the eye if left untreated.
 Severe cases often lead to blindness, if not impaired vision.
 The infection can also be easily transferred to other cats and kittens if it is viral.
 The most life-threatening condition that eye infections can cause is corneal ulcers.

 An accurate diagnosis can be determined by a veterinarian with access to the cat's medical history, if there is any.
 It will help the veterinarian determine the cause of the infection and choose which diagnostic tests are most appropriate for the cat.
-Basic examination includes eye evaluation and a physical exam.
+The basic examination includes eye evaluation and a physical exam.
 In some cases, the veterinarian will evaluate for signs of upper respiratory infection.

 - Culture: This is a procedure in which a sample or swab of the discharge will be taken.
 Sometimes cell samples are scraped off from the swollen area.